NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 2. When adding storage to an existing subscription, you will be charged the prorated amount for the remaining term of your subscription. (ex.
 If your subscription ends in 6 months and you buy storage, you will be charge for 6 months of the storage subscription, i.e. $30 USD)
 {{< /blockquote >}}

-Well, before this all get you disappointed, let's hear the good news from Microsoft Azure DevOPS team:
+Well, before this all get you disappointed, let's hear the good news from the Microsoft Azure DevOPS team:

 {{< blockquote author="microsoft.com" link="https://docs.microsoft.com/en-us/azure/devops/repos/git/limits?view=azure-devops" title="Git limits" >}}
 In uncommon circumstances, repositories may be larger than 10GB.
 For instance, the Windows repository is at least 300GB.
 For that reason, we do not have a hard block in place.
 If your repository grows beyond 10GB, consider using Git-LFS, Scalar, or Azure Artifacts to refactor your development artifacts.